NahomAzmach/Bond-Identifier/README.md

-# Bond-Identifier
+# Bond Identifier
 ---

-My project applies infrared spectroscopy concepts to a program that identifies bond peaks from IR charts.
-It takes 3 visible identifier inputs: 1.) peak shape (narrow/broad) 2.) peak strength (strong/medium/weak) 3.) approximate bond frequency wavelength.
-Based on these inputs, it outputs the bond structure represented by the peak.

-# The logic behind the program
+# Overall
 ---
-The Bond-Identifier program allows identifying bonds from infrared spectroscopy peak data.
-It takes user input on peak shape, strength, and frequency and outputs the corresponding bond using a binary search tree data structure.
+The Bond Frequency Identifier is a Java program that identifies chemical bonds from infrared (IR) spectroscopy data.
+It makes use of a binary search tree (BST) data structure to match user-inputted peak characteristics to the corresponding bond.

+# How does it work
+---
+The Bond Frequency Identifier works by taking 3 user inputs:

+1.)
+Peak Shape: The shape of the IR peak, which can be either "narrow" or "broad."<br>
+2.)
+Peak Strength: The strength of the peak on a scale from 1 to 3, where 1 represents a weak peak, 2 represents a medium peak, and 3 represents a strong peak. <br>
+3.)
+Approximate Bond Frequency: The estimated frequency (without units) of the IR spectrum peak user wants to know about.<br>
+Based on these inputs, the program employs a binary search tree (BST) to find and output the chemical bond corresponding to the provided peak characteristics.<br>

 # Methods
 ---
+● freqKey class<br><br>
+ &emsp;• Represents the frequency range of the bond (minimum and maximum).<br>
+ &emsp;• Used as a key in the frequency-to-bond mapping.<br><br>
 ● Node class<br><br>
  &emsp;• Stores bond frequency range, shape, strength, and bond type<br>
  &emsp;• Implements the tree nodes<br><br>
 ● Tree class<br><br>
  &emsp;• Contains root node<br>
+ &emsp;• Used a freqToBond map for efficient lookup.<br>
  &emsp;• insert() - Inserts a new node into the tree<br>
 &emsp; • lookup() - Searches the tree to find the bond for given inputs<br><br>
-● Main class<br><br>
+● IRGUI class<br><br>
- &emsp; • Creates the tree<br>
-&emsp; • Takes user input<br>
-&emsp; • Calls lookup() to identify bond<br><br>
+ &emsp;• Main class that boots up the GUI.
+The GUI is written using the Jframes and swing frameworks.<br>
+ &emsp;• Takes in user inputs for peak characteristics and outputs the identified bond.<br><br>

 # Data Structure
 ---